-The context of a retreat there is many hours of sincere, diligent meditation practice, day-after-day.
+The context of a retreat there is many hours of sincere, diligent meditation practice, hour-after-hour and day-after-day.
+It’s a tight, intense container for participants, where genuine spiritual transformative challenge and growth is possible and even likely.
 The structure and guidelines are old-school, simple, firm, and clear, and they serve to provide a container in which we can go deep and uproot the deep impurities in our minds.

 The basic retreat starts with three days of mediating on the respiration around the rings of the nostrils, as a means of focusing our awareness.
 Next comes seven days of “body sweeping”, systematically moving the awareness through the body, as a means of breaking up knots in our awareness and in our body’s free flow of energy.
 The final half day is spent in loving-kindness meditation, cultivating a wish for well being for all.

-My problems with retreats at the CVC are relatively minor:
+I do have some problems with retreats at the CVC, although they are relatively minor:

-* Goenka, in video lectures, seems to repeatedly make the sectarian and fundamentalist claim that his lineage of Buddhism is the only true, deep, or actually liberatory spiritual lineage – a claim I disagree with.
+* Goenka, in video lectures, seems to repeatedly make the sectarian and fundamentalist claim that his lineage of Buddhism is the only true, deep, or actually liberating spiritual lineage, and that all others are mistaken, fallen, or deluded – a claim I disagree with.

 * Many insight meditation retreats offer teachers available for questions and practice reports, which can be especially helpful for beginners and for people on retreat while in emotional turmoil.
 Goenka retreats have junior teachers available for in-person personal support and questions late at the end of each night’s final sitting, a time when most retreatants are more than ready for sleep, and there is usually a line formed of others wanting to ask a question.
 So, access to these teachers may be less than optimal for some.